edemaine/coauthor/README.md

-* Threads can be marked as allowing **public** replies only (the default, for maximum collaboration), **private** replies only (useful for solved problems/puzzles, to prevent accidentally spoiling of the fun), or **public and private** replies (useful for feedback on lectures, for example, which can have varying relevance to the entire group).
+* Threads can be marked as allowing **public** replies only (the default, for maximum collaboration), **private** replies only (useful for solved problems/puzzles, to prevent accidentally spoiling the fun), or **public and private** replies (useful for feedback on lectures, for example, which can have varying relevance to the entire group).
 Replies to replies inherit the public/private state of their parent.
 Superusers can